Aker Stadion: Facilities

 The original grass turf in 2003.

 The stadium was designed by Kjell Kosberg of Kosbergs Arkitektkontorer.
 In addition to featuring the stadium, the complex has 2800 m2 of commercial space.
 The whole structure cost NOK 212 million, of which NOK 160 million was for the stadium itself.
 The stadium is located at Reknes, just west of the city center, on the shore of the Moldefjord.
-The exterior of the building is clad with two colors of granite, glass and aluminum.
+The exterior of the building is clad with two colors of granite, glass, and aluminum.
 The building was financed by Kjell Inge Røkke, although NOK 10 million was paid by the municipality and NOK 2.7 million by Norsk Tipping.
-In 1999, the structure won the City Prize, that is awarded to the Norwegian building project that is both profitable, innovative and increases the value of the surrounding area.
+In 1999, the structure won the City Prize, which is awarded to the Norwegian building project that is both profitable, innovative and increases the value of the surrounding area.
 The stadium was also nominated to FIABCI's Prix D' Excellence.

-There are four stands in two tiers built as a continual whole and a capacity of 11,167.
+There are four stands in two tiers built as a continuous whole with a capacity of 11,167.
 Prior to 1999, the lower tiers along the short sides had terraces, allowing an initial capacity of 13,308.
-There are 13 entrances, 52 toilets and 9 kiosks.
+There are 13 entrances, 52 toilets, and 9 kiosks.
 The stadium has thirteen executive boxes in the north stand, varying in size between 18 and 33 m2.
 The arena is 17250 m2, measuring 150 by 115 m.
 It includes a restaurant and café, in addition to a medical clinic.
 The pitch is 105 by 68 m of natural grass, with 4% artificial turf sown in.
 Floodlight is provided with 176 lamps, mounted at a low 19.5 m.
 The speaker system has 32 kW.

 The stadium is located within walking distance of the city center.
 There is no public transport that serves the arena, but all city and regional buses serve the city center's bus terminal, which is within walking distance.
 On game days, Aukra Auto operates a bus service from Aukrasanden, while Nettbuss operates from Eidsvåg, Kleive, Batnfjordsøra, and Sjøholt.
 Tide Sjø operates a fast ferry to Helland and Vikebukt.
 There are a very limited number of parking spaces at the stadium, and these are limited to holders of VIP tickets.